I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects3-getnumberprocesses.md

 <p> </p>

 ## -remarks
 <p>In kernel-mode debugging, there is only a single virtual process representing the kernel.</p>

 <p>In user-mode debugging, the number of processes changes with the create-process and exit-process debugging <a href="debugger.events#events#events">events</a>.</p>

-<p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>

-<p>In kernel-mode debugging, there is only a single virtual process representing the kernel.</p>

-<p>In user-mode debugging, the number of processes changes with the create-process and exit-process debugging <a href="debugger.events#events#events">events</a>.</p>